Weed Science Extension

 The Weed Science program at the University of Missouri administers extension, research and teaching programs to keep you informed of the latest findings in weed management.

 Our online resources include a Missouri weed ID guide and a herbicide injury guide.
 Both of these guides are full of photos — to aid in the identification of a weed or the diagnosis of herbicide-caused crop injury, respectively.
-They are also available as mobile apps.
+The herbicide injury guide is also available as a mobile app.
 In addition, we offer numerous publications, newsletter articles, videos and PowerPoint presentations on various aspects of weed control.

 Fun facts